-- A qualifying parent's son and/or daughter who is married and/or aged 21 years or older; - The in-country biological parent of the qualifying child, even if not married to the qualifying parent; and - Caregiver of a qualifying child who is either related to the U.S.-based qualifying parent or qualifying child (for example, the qualifying parent's sister or qualifying child's cousin).
+- A qualifying parent's son and/or daughter who is married and/or aged 21 years or older. - The in-country biological parent of the qualifying child, even if not married to the qualifying parent. - Unmarried children under 21 of the in-country biological parent may be listed as derivatives on that parent's parole case. - The legal spouse of a biological parent not married to the qualifying parent may be listed as a derivative on the biological parent's case. - The caregiver of a qualifying child who is either related to the U.S.-based qualifying parent or qualifying child (for example, the qualifying parent's sister or qualifying child's cousin). - Unmarried children of the qualifying child who are located in-country and under 21.